-What Does It Mean To Refinance A Mortgage?
+What Does It Mean To Refinance A House?

-If you’re a homeowner, you probably get more than your fair share of mortgage refinance offers, especially now while refinance rates are still low.
-If you don’t live and breathe real estate, though, you might not be exactly sure what refinancing entails or why you might do it.
+If you’re a homeowner, you’ve probably received more than your fair share of mortgage refinance offers.
+If you don’t live and breathe real estate, though, you might not be exactly sure what refinancing entails or why you might consider it.

-Refinancing is the process of replacing your old mortgage with a new one, or paying off an existing loan by taking out another loan with better terms.
-Refinancing can make sense if your credit score or debt-to-income ratio have improved, or if interest rates have dropped since accepting your original loan terms.
+Refinancing can make sense if you’ve improved your credit score or debt-to-income ratio (DTI), or if interest rates have dropped since you accepted your original loan terms.

 How Does Refinancing Work?

-The refinancing process is very similar to the initial home loan process.
-To qualify for most refinances, you must be named on the ownership documents and have owned the home for 6 months or more.
+The loan refinancing process is very similar to the initial home loan process.
+To qualify for most refinances, you must be named on the ownership documents and own the home for 6 months or more.